 - Plus many more elements contribute to a remarketing campaign.
 If you want to speak to us regarding remarketing, please use the quick email button at the bottom of the post

-Therefore 49% of people will visit a website up to 5 times before purchasing.
+49% of people will visit a website up to 5 times before purchasing.
 Which is how and why remarketing was born.
 You might not capture the visitor first time around but by building a good remarketing list and following a few simple steps, you have a good chance of re-engaging their interest.

-Firstly, there are two types of remarketing code you can put on your website. one through Google Analytics and one through Google Adwords.
+- There are two types of remarketing code you can put on your website. one through Google Analytics and one through Google Adwords.
 Analytics will cover your standard remarketing, you will however have to use the Adwords remarketing code if you are planning on running dynamic remarketing.

-Secondly, we would suggest you establish how long you want your remarketing campaigns to run, and how often they appear through frequency capping.
+- We would suggest you establish how long you want your remarketing campaigns to run, and how often they appear through frequency capping.
 If you run it too frequently and for too long you will become an annoyance, not a potential purchase.

-Thirdly target quality not quantity.
+- Target quality not quantity.
 Try to avoid targeting people who bounced from your site or spent less than 10 seconds on there.
 Chances are they were not interested then and still probably aren’t.